110,430,000 hectares (1,104,300 sq. km.) (426,372 sq. mi.)

 Tourism growth presents an exciting opportunity for local communities to develop new sources of revenue, and with our help, they are able to leverage tourism expansion into successful businesses.
 Through its impact investing subsidiary, AWF supported the Limolimo Lodge, bringing high-quality lodging to the park and also helped fund and expand Village Ways, a community-owned trekking operation south of the park.

-Recently, AWF and Ethiopia’s wildlife authority worked with a local community adjacent to the park border to reduce cattle grazing within the park.
+Recently, AWF and the national wildlife authority worked with a local community adjacent to the park border to reduce cattle grazing within the park.
 The community voluntarily agreed to designate 70 percent of the park as a no-grazing zone.

 As a result of successful conservation efforts, Simien Mountains National Park was removed from the UNESCO World Heritage in Danger list in 2018.

 AWF worked with the Ethiopian Wolf Conservation Programme to educate local communities surrounding Bale Mountains National Park about the Ethiopian wolf, recruit community members to become wolf ambassadors that monitor wolf activity, and provide rabies vaccinations for domesticated dogs to prevent disease outbreaks from spreading to the wolves.
 People are a key conservation threat as well as a player in resolving those threats.
 Knowing this, AWF addresses threats from a multitude of angles to ensure conservation is holistic — intersecting wildlife, land, and people.

 AWF created the Classroom Africa initiative to improve the conservation and education outcomes of primary schools based in communities within or adjacent to critical wildlife habitats.